rselvan-tech/aws/lambda-serverless-developer-guide/section-11-http-api-gateway-lab/Lab-1/README.md

 &nbsp;

 - Response for all above will be : Hello from Lambda!
-- Capture event objects created for each API request and explore the event parameters
+- CloudWatch : Capture genrated event objects for each API request from CloudWatch logs
+- Explore the event objects and its parameters
 - Event generated for GET /product/{id}?query-parameter

 ```